heubachmedia/hmReports-Release/Documentation/Tutorial/ScriptEditor.md

 ### Tables

 You can fill this list with tables.
 You can use the original name or a virtual structure.
 You can also add a description for each field.
-You can do this with the [[About Virtual Structure|Virtual Structure commands]].
+You can do this with the [About Virtual Structure].

 ![Reference list tables](../Pictures/ScriptTables.png)

 ### Variables

 You can fill this list with variables.
 You can use the original name or a virtual structure.
 You can also add a description for each variable.
-You can do this with the [[About Virtual Structure|Virtual Structure commands]].
+You can do this with the [About Virtual Structure].
-You can group variables in this list with [[hmRep_Create VStructure Group]].
+You can group variables in this list with [hmRep_Create VStructure Group].

 ![Reference list variables](../Pictures/ScriptVariables.png)